Using Iterative deepening depth-first search in Python

 return puzzle, goal

-So as to make sure that the algorithm checks for only legal moves in our problem domain, the function below has been created that returns a partially-applied ‘get_moves’ method, based on the grid size and discussed restraints.
+To ensure that the algorithm checks only for legal moves in our problem domain, the function below has been created.
+It returns a partially-applied get_moves method, based on the grid size and discussed constraints.

 def num_moves(rows, cols):